 9. Pace of Change in Business

 The pace at which technology changes is increasing exponentially and has the potential to affect every business.
-The ability to easily adapt will be crucial to the success of most businesses in the future.
+The ability to adapt will be crucial to the success of most businesses in the future.

 Adaptation often requires inexpensive access to cash.
 Prior to transitioning a business to the next generation, we think it is imperative to have a strong cash position and/or strong financial ratios to allow for access to cash.
 For those business owners who intend to pass their business on to family members upon their death, life insurance can be a useful vehicle to allow a business to receive a timely inflow of cash when the transfer of ownership occurs.
 Life insurance policies that build internal cash values may serve a dual role by providing the next generation with cash upon the death of the current business owner as well as access to policy cash during their life.